So, you have blueberry plants, but you don’t have blueberries. What’s up with that? Find out why your blueberry plant is not producing fruit.

 How to Make Soil Acidic for Blueberries?

-Like azaleas, rhododendrons, and gardenias, blueberries require an acidic soil.
+Blueberries require an acidic soil.
 The ideal pH for blueberry plants is between 4.2 and 5.0.
 Do a pH test on your soil.
 For a soil pH between 5.5 and 6.5, you should have already adjusted it down by adding aluminum sulfate or elemental sulfur several months BEFORE you planted.
 (If your soil’s pH is higher than 6.5, blueberry plants will not do well, and it is impractical to attempt to modify the soil.)
 More info on soil pH here.

 For soils that are close to the ideal pH, but just a little bit too high, you can apply an acidic mulch such as pine needles, pine bark, oak leaves, or, best of all, sphagnum peat moss.
 Any kind of organic matter should work.
 You should do this annually around your existing mature bushes.